Selmir (footballer)

-Selmir dos Santos Bezerra (born August 23, 1979 in Fortaleza, Brasil) is a Brazilian footballer who plays for Atlético Tubarão.
+Selmir dos Santos Bezerra (born August 23, 1979) is a Brazilian footballer who plays for Atlético Tubarão.
 He plays as a forward.
 Selmir is 182 cm tall and weighs 86 kg.

 Selmir made his professional debut in 1997 for Central.
 Selmir has played for various clubs throughout his career.
 He also played for K-League sides Incheon United, Daegu FC, Chunnam Dragons and Daejeon Citizen.
 Selmir is Brazilian, but is yet to win any international caps for the Brazil national squad.